serenalotreck/serenalotreck.github.io/pages/projects.md

 <br><br>
 This work has been [accepted to *in silico* Plants](https://academic.oup.com/insilicoplants/advance-article-abstract/doi/10.1093/insilicoplants/diad021/7413143?utm_source=advanceaccess)!
 The dataset is available on [Zenodo](https://zenodo.org/records/10076664) and [Huggingface](https://huggingface.co/datasets/slotreck/pickle)

-### Examining best practices for automated hypothesis generation in the plant sciences

-Annotation efforts for the PICKLE projects demonstrated that our annotation schema was unable to capture the full nuance of information present in published articles.
-In this project, we leverage several existing datasets and modeling frameworks to examine the impact of annotation schema, dataset topic, and model training procedures on the performance of downstream hypothesis generation.

-### Bridging disciplinary gaps in desiccation tolerance research
+### Bridging disciplinary gaps in desiccation tolerance research through bibliometric research
 Using a citation network, we have demonstrated that while desiccation tolerance is a biological phenomenon that exists across kingdoms of life, reseaarchers studying those kingdoms very rarely cite literature from other study systems.
-This means there is likely untapped information from across disciplines that could be used to generate better hypotheses about the mechanisms of desiccation tolerance in individual systems.
-In this project, we seek to use the hypothesis generation approaches refined the the previous project to connect reserach areas and generate hypotheses about desiccation tolerance in plants.
+Using bibliometric analysis, we examine some of the disciplinary biases in the study of desiccation tolerance, and propose a rule-based algorithm to recommend new attendees to specialized academic conference to improve the integration between biological study systems. <br><br>
+This work is currently available as a [pre-print](https://www.biorxiv.org/content/10.1101/2024.06.06.597802v1.full.pdf).
 <br><br>

-Updated: 13 November 2023
+Updated: 13 January 2025